s-batish/hangman/README.md

 - The high scores were printing in reverse alphabetical order instead of a decreasing numerical order and the scores were printing as strings instead of integers:

     ![Scores before](docs/bugs/scores_before.png)
-    - This was solved by converting the scores to integers and implementing the following code found on Stack Overflow to print the scores in numerically decreasing order:
+    - This was solved by converting the scores to integers and implementing the following code, found on Stack Overflow, to print the scores in numerically decreasing order:

 ![Scores code](docs/bugs/scores_code.png)